FranciscoOrdonez/Compress-Images-with-k-means-cluster/README.md

 Observations of comparison:
 1. on first approach with modified Stanford code there is no replicates and 10 iterations, and on the second approach with kmeans function there are 10 replicates and 10 iterations.
 2. Compressed pictures with Stanford code have much better quality than compressed pictures with kmeans function.
-3. In Standord coding the best quality picture is with K=32 with a decrease of size
+3. In Stanford coding the best quality picture is with K=32 with a 49 percent decrease in image size.
+4. In Kmeans coding the best quality picture is with K=32 with a 42 percent decrease in image size, with a poor quality picture.

+Conclusion of differences in k-means clustering between Stanford coding and kmeans Matlab function

+The Stanford coding for compressing images with  k-means clustering has much better results in quality and size of compression than kmeans Matlab function.

+6.
+7.